IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

   - Manages:
     - Payment authorization and verification.
     - Refunds and failed transaction handling.
-    - Sending payment confirmations to customers and Zomato backend.
+    - Sending payment confirmations to Diners and Zomato backend.
   - Ensures:
     - PCI-DSS compliance for secure data handling.
     - Encryption for sensitive information.

 ### Frontend Component
-  - Provides an engaging and responsive user interface for customers, delivery partners, and restaurant admins.
+  - Provides an engaging and responsive Diner interface for Diners, delivery partners, and restaurant admins.
 - **Functionality**:
-  - **Customer Interface**:
+  - **Diner Interface**:
     - Browse restaurants, menus, and offers.
     - Place orders and track delivery in real-time.
   - **Delivery Partner Interface**: